cran-task-views/ModelDeployment/README.md

 well as others I may have forgotten to add here) are gratefully acknowledged.

+Suggestions and corrections by Achim Zeileis, Dirk Eddelbuettel, and Kevin Kuo (as well as others I may have forgotten to add here) are gratefully acknowledged.
+Thanks to Dirk Eddelbuettel who made the initial `.ctv` file and the Markdown conversion script available at the [Github repository of CRAN Task View for High Performance Computing](https://github.com/eddelbuettel/ctv-hpc) .
+Last but not least, thanks to Dirk Eddelbuettel and Achim Zeileis who helped me get started on organizing this task view.

 **Deployment through Different Types of Artifacts**

 This section includes packages that provides functionalities to export